Slendyvn/Lua-Executor/README.md

 - this Executor is discontinued however its still works and functionable
 - you will be able to download this and edit the executor soon
 - the project is already done 95% just not the multi api tab
+- you can use this to make vids on executors

 # Featured
 - using Xeno Api (83 Unc)